 From the same team as the lauded P. Franco, a low-intervention wine bar and dining counter on nearby Clapton Road with a changeable rota of chefs, Hackney hotspot Bright is the kind of neighbourhood restaurant everyone wishes they had on their own doorsteps – well, people who don’t go out for lunch mid-week anyway.

 Open only for lunch Friday, Saturday and Sunday and then only from 12-2.30pm (dinner service kicks off from Wednesdays) planning is essential to ensure you’re not disappointed - and you won’t be if you manage to bag a table.

-The ever-changing, single-sheet menu serves a variety of shellfish and pasta dishes, along with a small selection of heartier fish and meat plates and a series of meticulously-crafted snacks to help whet your appetite.
+The menu changes regularly but features seasonal dishes inspired by the team’s travels abroad and celebrates the best produce of the UK and Europe.
+Expect a variety of shellfish and pasta dishes, along with a small selection of heartier fish and meat plates and a series of meticulously-crafted snacks to help whet your appetite.

 The dining room is, as the restaurant’s name denotes, a bright and breezy space with clean-cut wooden furniture, a blend of white and mossy green walls, and a spectacular polished metal fluorescent strip light suspended over the bar.
 It’s warm and convivial, but crucially never comes across like it’s trying too hard.